mksud/dotfiles/mintty/README.md

-symlink this folder to %APPDATA%\mintty
+copy .minttyrc to home folder